 If you’re growing sunflowers in pots, you can plant the seeds earlier than April, and give the pots some protection from the cold.
 A greenhouse, cold frame, or simply a windowsill indoors are all ideal.

 When is the latest you can plant sunflowers?

 If you’ve left it a bit late to plant your sunflower seeds, don’t panic.
-Sunflowers will still grow if you plant the seeds in early summer.
+Sunflowers will still grow if you plant the seeds in early summer, and bloom right up until the first frost.
 You will just need to wait a bit longer for those amazing flowers.